64blit/eyepop-show-off-sports/README.md

 --video (optional): The path to the video file you want to analyze.
 --target (optional): The jersey number of the person you want to track.
 --analyze (optional): If present, the video will be analyzed to obtain EyePop inference data, without this option the cached inference data will be used.
 So this is only requred once per video - storing all results into the `data.json` file.
---smoothing (optional): The smoothing value used by the person tracker.
+--smoothing (optional): The EMA smoothing value used by the person tracker.
 Defaults to 0.95.
 --draw_bounds (optional): If present, bounding boxes will be drawn around tracked people.
 --debug (optional): If present, all jersey numbers will be printe.
 Debugging